clairescanlon/ClaireScanlon/README.md

 # Data Analysis Portfolio
 This repository serves as my data analysis portfolio.
 It holds the code and queries related to the projects in my portfolio.
-For full details, check out my portfolio website <a href="http://claire-scanlon.com/">here</a>.

 You can also check me out on LinkedIn <a href="www.linkedin.com/in//clairescanlon">here</a>.